 Children learn about specific British celebrations, events and commemorations through history topics, assemblies and Collective Worship.
 For example, Our year 4 children represent the school by attending the local Remembrance Day service every year and a 2 minute silence is observed during school time.

-The school works within the community and has given singing concerts to our local elderly residents at Raynesway View and Aspen Court, parents and local residents have helped to create our nursery area.
-Our Harvest celebrations enabled us to send food parcels to our local food bank (Padley centre).
+The school works within the community and has given singing concerts to our local community, parents and local residents have helped to create our nursery area.
+Our Harvest celebrations enabled us to send food parcels to our local food bank (Hope centre).
 Representatives from DCFC come into school for assemblies promoting respect and fair play.
 All of our sporting teams, events and tournaments centre around mutual respect too.

 Tolerance of those of different Faiths & Beliefs

 Our Collective Worship and PSHE lessons reinforce messages of tolerance and respect for others.
 Key celebrations in different faiths are learned about, for example, Christmas, Easter, Diwali, Holi and Chinese New Year.
-Our year 5 children spend a day in Derby at multi faith centres to learn about beliefs, traditions and respect.
-A year 5 class text "The other side of truth" explores the themes of racism and oppression in Africa which facilitates discussion of tolerance.
+Our year 2 children spend a day in Derby at multi faith centres to learn about beliefs, traditions and respect.
+Pupils participate in the show racism the red card programme to explore the themes of racism which facilitates discussion of tolerance and equality.